snowdriftcoop/snowdrift/GUIDE.md

 Snowdrift.coop
 ==============

-This guide is a thorough introduction to the [Snowdrift.coop](https://snowdrift.coop) codebase and development process.
+This guide covers the [Snowdrift.coop](https://snowdrift.coop) codebase and development process.

-We have written step-by-step instructions to be accessible to even beginning programmers and web designers.
+Step-by-step instructions require no more than beginning-level programming or web designer experience.

 This guide assumes you are running a GNU/Linux system and have at least a *basic* understanding of command-line operations.
 If you are on a different system or need any other help, come say "hi" at #snowdrift on [freenode.net](http://webchat.freenode.net/?channels=#snowdrift).
 We are always happy to assist and answer *any* questions!